BashPrime/prime-hint-tracker/README.md

 ### Prerequisites

-You will need PNPM installed.
-I recommend installing Node.js and then installing through corepack:
+You will need `pnpm`.
+I recommend installing Node.js and then installing it via `corepack`:

 ```bash
 corepack enable pnpm